 Though admitting fault isn’t easy for anyone, it is far easier for a person with a healthy amount of confidence.
 This is because a confident person knows they are not defined by their success and failures.
 As a result, owning up to faults, mistakes, and wrongdoings is possible.

-Narcissists, however, find it impossible to admit fault.
+People with narcissistic personality disorder, however, find it impossible to admit fault.
 A person with this disorder has attached his or her identity to success, achievement, and sometimes even perfection.
 They may believe his worth is dependent on it.
 When this is the case, admitting fault feels deeply threatening.
 The individual may go into denial that any such fault exists.

 5. Narcissism breeds narrow-mindedness, while confidence breeds perspective.

 A true sign of healthy self-confidence is the ability to look at any given situation from another person’s vantage point.
 Simply put, healthy self-confidence allows an individual to see oneself as they really are—a small, but important part of a much bigger picture.
-On the contrary, narcissists see themselves as the center of a much smaller picture.
+On the contrary, people with NPD see themselves as the center of a much smaller picture.
 Individuals with this disorder often deem their subjective experiences as ultimate reality, creating a much smaller capacity to take into account another’s experience or perspective.

 The unflattering reality is that overcoming self-absorption and cultivating healthy confidence instead is a process for all of us.
-In the case of a narcissistic personality disorder, though, the process toward self-forgetfulness has been short-circuited — maybe even at an early age.
+In the case of narcissistic personality disorder, though, the process toward self-forgetfulness has been short-circuited — maybe even at an early age.
 In order to move away from this grandiose sense of self, it will most likely require professional treatment.